 In addition to helping you hide your mobile phone number and keep it off the internet, CoverMe has a whole host of other security features to help you take your privacy to the next level

 - Personal Vault.
 CoverMe provides a private, encrypted vault with a four-digit password for you to store any and all of your sensitive information.
 Files, photos, videos – you name it, CoverMe can protect it.
-And, it even lets you set up decoy passwords to track people who are trying to break into the vault.

 - Private Chat.
 Another great feature is the private chatting groups.
 These use end-to-end encryption and let you send files, photos, and videos to your friends over a secure network.